 2017 Provincial General Election Timeline

 Provincial general elections are scheduled to occur every four years on the second Tuesday in May.
-The next provincial general election is scheduled for May 9, 2017.
+The 2017 Provincial General Election was held on May 9, 2017.

-The day the election is officially called.
-The Chief Electoral Officer and Lieutenant Governor will sign and issue 87 writs to each of the province's district electoral officers, disolving the Legislature and starting the election period.
+The day the election was called.
+The Chief Electoral Officer and Lieutenant Governor signed and issued 87 writs to each of the province’s district electoral officers, dissolving the Legislature and starting the election period.

-Advance voting is available throughout the province from 8 a.m. to 8 p.m. (local time) on April 29 and 30, and May 3, 4, 5 and 6.
-Advance voting is open to all eligible voters, and all advance voting locations are wheelchair accessible.
+Advance voting was available throughout the province from 8 a.m. to 8 p.m. (local time) on April 29 and 30, and May 3, 4, 5 and 6.
+All eligible voters could vote at advance voting, and all advance voting places were wheelchair accessible.

 General Voting Day

 Election Day!
-Voting is available from 8 a.m. to 8 p.m.
-(Pacific time), and eligible voters can vote at any voting place in B.C.
-Preliminary results are announced after the polls close.
+Voting was available from 8 a.m. to 8 p.m.
+(Pacific time), and eligible voters could vote at any voting place in B.C.
+Preliminary results were announced after voting closed.

-Absentee ballots are counted and final results announced.
+Absentee ballots were counted and final results announced.